 Day Two – PM

 Puglia’s enviable location, jutting out into the Adriatic and Ionian Seas and sharing waters with Greece, means that it has experienced a lot of shared ancient history.
 In fact, it was the Greeks who first colonised the region, and Puglia is now known as one of the most archeologically-rich regions in the whole of Italy!
 Much of this history is evidenced in the port towns dotted around Puglia’s southern coast, and Otranto is no exception.
 A town with Greek origins of its own, it shot to prominence during the Roman Era as a key gateway to the Adriatic.

 If you wish to experience some of Otranto’s tradition, then Centro Storico is a lovely, old town which is well worth a visit in the evening.
 Located by the old port, this region of the town comes alive at night and contains a stunning harbour and marina, and its own Cathedral of Santa Maria Annunziata, situated in Piazza Basilica.
 The cathedral itself is a sight to behold, ornamented with mosaic floors and a beautiful wooden lacunar ceiling inside.

 Centro Storico’s narrow streets and buildings are so well preserved, it is well worth the experience.
 Don’t forget to stop at one of the leading local restaurants for an authentic Italian dinner.

-If you are interested in visiting Ontario, why not consider a luxury Villa in Puglia for the authentic Italian getaway?
+If you are interested in visiting Otranto, why not consider a luxury Villa in Puglia for the authentic Italian getaway?
 If you would like to learn more about this charming region, read our post on ten things you didn’t know about Puglia!